 Pictured above: A Monarch butterfly nectars on Blazing star (Liatris spicata).
 Photo by Jeff Norcini

-Blazing stars (Liatris), also known as Gayfeathers, are showy purple wands of flowers that are hard to miss, even when speeding down an interstate at 70 mph.
+Blazing stars (Liatris), also known as gayfeathers, are showy purple wands of flowers that are hard to miss, even when speeding down an interstate at 70 mph.
 They are in the daisy family (Asteraceae) but lack the showy petals typical of plants in this family.
-Blazing star inflorescences — like some other wildflowers in this family, including Goldenrods (Solidago spp.) — are composed solely of disk flowers.
-Disk flowers normally are the fertile ones that produce seed, as many of you have seen with the common garden sunflower (Helianthus spp.).
+Blazing star inflorescences — like some other wildflowers in this family, including goldenrods (Solidago spp.) — are composed solely of disk florets.
+Disk florets normally are the fertile ones that produce seed, as many of you have seen with the common garden sunflower (Helianthus spp.).

 Late summer rains produce fall wildflowers

 Late summer rains across most of Florida were enough to promote showy displays of native wildflowers and grasses this fall.
 Above-normal temperatures and normal rain are forecast for fall, which may result in earlier flowering of some native wildflowers and grasses.

 In the Panhandle, especially west of Tallahassee, Hurricane Sally’s effects might reduce displays of wildflowers and grasses due to flooding and wind knocking over all but the shortest of plants.